E2 VISA INSTRUCTIONS FOR AMERICANS

-Americans, please follow our E2 visa guide to get your teaching visa for South Korea.
+Americans, we’ve prepared this handy-dandy guide to your E2 visa instruction to get your teaching visa for South Korea.
 This information is for teachers going to private language schools only.
 The process for public schools is different.

 This outlines the E2 visa requirements for South Korea.
 These will vary between public and private schools.
 Please contact your Footprints Placement Coordinator for details that pertain to you and your school.